strawlab/flydra/flydra-sphinx-docs/calibration.rst

     --disable-kalman-objs DATAFILE2D.h5

 You should now have a new directory named ``DATAFILE2D.h5.recal``.
-This contains the calibration in a format that the MATLAB MultiCamSelfCal can understand, the calibration directory.
+This contains the raw calibration data (synchronized 2D points for each camera) in a format that the MATLAB MultiCamSelfCal can understand, the calibration directory.

 .. _3d-recal: